anthonychu/event-grid-local/README.md

                 subjectBeginsWith: /blobServices/default/containers/files/blobs/
     ```

+1. Ensure the Azure CLI is installed and you have logged in.

+    ```bash
+    az login
+    ```

-1. Create a Storage account to use for relaying events from Event Grid in Azure to your local webhook URLs.
+1. Create a Storage account to use for relaying events from Event Grid in Azure to your local webhook URLs. **This Storage account must be in the same subscription as your Event Grid topics.** You can use the Azure CLI or portal to create the account.
+You can also use an existing Storage account.

 1. Set an environment variable named `EVENT_GRID_STORAGE_CONNECTION` to the Storage account connection string.